datanav/docs/technical/membercare-superoffice.rst

      - "string"

-Membercare Organizations to Superoffice Contact
+MemberCare Organizations to Superoffice Contact
 -----------------------------------------------
-Every Membercare Organizations will be synchronized with a Superoffice Contact.
+Every MemberCare Organizations will be synchronized with a Superoffice Contact.

-Once a link between a Membercare Organizations and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a Superoffice Contact:
+The following properties are synchronized between a MemberCare Organizations and a Superoffice Contact:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
      - Superoffice Contact Property
      - Superoffice Data Type
    * - name